alocke8181/capstone2-server/readme.md

 	* `PATCH '/:id' {name, description}` - Patch an existing trait.
 Returns the updated trait object.
 Must be admin or user ID matches that for the character.
 	* `DELETE '/:id' {userID}` - Delete a trait.
 Must be admin or user ID matches that for the character.

+## Character Conversion
+Not all information about a character is stored on the database.
+Anything that can be calculated from another property or pulled from the external API is discarded before storing, and added back on retrieval.
+The conversions are done via the middleware functions `completeCharacterDataIn` and `completeCharacterDataOut`.
+When a character comes in, all calculated stats (modifiers, proficiency bonus, speed, etc.) are removed.
+Saving and Skill Proficiencies are joined together from arrays into strings.
+Traits, Features, Languages, Equipment, Attacks, and Spells are also converted from arrays of objects to strings of references.
+All of these strings are then converted back to arrays of objects when the Character is sent out.
+Attacks are pulled from the database.
+Spells are pulled from the external API.
+Traits and Features are pulled from either depending on whether they are standard or custom.
+Calls are also made to the external API to fill in the properties that were deleted when converting in.

 ## Other Notes
 As previously mentioned, this server pulls data from an external API.
 This includes certain attributes about a character's race or class, or pre-existing traits, features, and spells.
 This is done as a convenience for the user, as entering in this information manually can be exhausting. **An important note however:** the external API does not include all D&D races and classes, only those in the *Player's Handbook*.
 This does limit the options a user has when creating characters.